 Vitamin D: Also known as the “sunshine vitamin” our bodies make vitamin D through the exposure to sunlight.
 In the winter months, we need approximately 45 minutes of sunlight exposure to the arms, legs, face, and hands every other day in order for the body to produce adequate levels of vitamin D. Unfortunately, the majority of the Hong Kong population is Vitamin D deficient.
 Research shows over 60% of us are deficiency and working indoors, tinted windows, and avoidance of sunlight exposure are various reasons for this deficiency.

 Want to lower your children's risk of respiratory infections?
 A study published in the journal Paediatrics in August 2012 showed that vitamin D supplementation in 250 schoolchildren in Mongolia with low blood levels of vitamin D, lowered their risk of respiratory infections.

-Medlab’s NanoCelle D3 spray delivers vitamin D3 via the membrane lining in the mouth, thus bypassing the gastrointestinal tract and permits added absorption.
-Vitamin D supplements can also be administered in liquid form.
+Bioceuticals D3 Drops Forte 1000IU delivers vitamin D3 in liquid form.
 Simply add the drop(s) into a glass of milk, an easy way for children to take.
-We carry well tolerated vanilla flavoured Vitamin D drops made in Australia.
+It is a well tolerated vanilla flavoured Vitamin D drops made in Australia.

 Take good care of your mind and body to prepare and nourish your immune system.
 Say goodbye to work absences, missed social functions and interrupted holidays.
 A thorough supplementation regime will help to prevent any unwanted colds or flus over the winter months.